MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0002.md

 ## How to fix this diagnostic?

-In the app.json file of the app you have to specify the latest supported runtime version or lower.
-For more information see [app.json file](../devenv-json-files.md#appjson) and [Choosing Runtime Version in AL](../devenv-choosing-runtime.md)
+In the app.json file of the app you must specify the latest supported runtime version or lower.
+For more information, see [app.json file](../devenv-json-files.md#appjson) and [Choosing Runtime Version in AL](../devenv-choosing-runtime.md).

 ## See Also